-Scientific Name: Pica hudsonia
+- Scientific Name: Pica hudsonia

 Genders are similar though males may have longer central tail feathers.
 The head is covered with a rich black hood and black throat and breast.
 The shoulders are bright white, as is the abdomen.
 The back is blue-black and the wings and tail are black but show blue, green, or blue-green iridescence in bright sunlight.
 The undertail coverts are black.
 The eyes are black, and the legs and feet are also black.
 Some southern populations show gray-black skin on the face, but it can be difficult to see except at close range.
 In flight, the wings show a broad white patch on the primary feathers and adjacent secondary feathers, though the feathers are edged with black.

-Habitat and Migration
+Black-Billed Magpie Habitat and Distribution

 These corvids prefer open fields and agricultural areas with scattered brush and trees, and they will also frequent riparian corridors in arid regions.
 In the proper range, black-billed magpies are also regularly found in suburban areas if food is available.

-These birds are year-round residents of their range, extending as far north as southwestern Alaska, through western mountain ranges in Canada and the United States as far east as Manitoba and the western half of Nebraska and Kansas.
+This magpie's range extends as far north as southwestern Alaska, through western mountain ranges in Canada and the United States as far east as Manitoba and the western half of Nebraska and Kansas.
 Their typical range extends south to northern New Mexico and throughout Utah and Nevada, and west to eastern Washington and Oregon, plus the northeastern corner of California.